-A: The Basin Plan may be disallowed by either House of Parliament within 15 sitting days of tabling.
+A: The Basin Plan and any amendments to the Basin Plan may be disallowed by either House of Parliament within 15 sitting days of tabling.
 Such a move must be foreshadowed through a motion within the first 15 days of tabling and the debate held within a further 15 day period.

 Q: Some have been calling for a 4,000GL reduction.
 Isn't this what is required to restore the Murray?

 A: The Murray-Darling Basin Authority’s (MDBA) modelling of a 3200 GL SDL reduction, which factored in potential to relax constraints, clearly shows the achievement of key Basin Plan targets for iconic environmental sites along the Murray River and for the Coorong, Lower Lakes and Murray Mouth without the need for SDL reductions as high as 4000GL.